bear-rsg/rethinking-transitional-justice/django/README.md

 Apps include:

 + general - this is for static, general sections of the website (e.g. cookies page, accessibility page, etc.) that don't require a data model
++ researchdata - contains all collected research data, including interfaces to interact with this data

 ## Django Admin